Lone Worker Monitoring

 CSE Crosscom is at the forefront of technologies that provide visibility, automation and reduced exposure to health and safety risks for lone workers.
 Amid greater pressures to step up HSE standards and practices, we are seeing greater investment in communications technology and personal safety devices for lone workers that are designed to make working in high-risk or remote situations as safe as possible.

-Employer Responsibilities – Ensuring the Safety of your Employees
+Ensuring Worker Safety for your High-Risk Employees

 - The length of time employees may be working alone